 - a.
 Fulfill GUE General Instructor Candidate Prerequisites as outlined in section 3.3.2.2. - b.
-Have a GUE Fundamentals Technical certification before registering as an instructor candidate. - c.
+Be certified as a GUE Fundamentals diver with a Technical rating before registering as an instructor candidate. - c.
 Pass the GUE Tech 1 course prior to securing their second endorsement. - d.
 Have conducted at least 200 dives; of these, 50 must have been in a GUE configuration and 20 dives must have been in a GUE double tank configuration. - e.
 Complete the internship requirement by observing-as a registered candidate-one entire GUE Fundamentals class (3.3.2.3, a). - f.
 Undertake a GUE Instructor Training Course (3.3.2.3, b). - g.
 Earn two endorsements from appropriately credentialed GUE personnel (3.3.2.3, c). - h.
 Have their instructor fitness test witnessed by the qualifying IE, no more than six months prior to instructor activation. - i.
 Submit final paperwork to GUE HQ (3.3.2.3, d).